CCBR/reneeTools/.github/CONTRIBUTING.md

   > <br>
   >   [new branch] iss-10 -> iss-10 <br>
   >   branch 'iss-10' set up to track 'origin/iss-10'. <br>

+  We recommend pushing your commits often so they will be backed up on GitHub.

 - Once your branch is ready, create a PR on GitHub: <https://github.com/CCBR/reneeTools/pull/new/>